vitabaks/docs/docs/management/upgrades.md

   - Get list of installed PostgreSQL extensions
   - Get list of old PostgreSQL extensions
     - Update old PostgreSQL extensions
-      - Notes: excluding: 'pg_repack' and 'pg_stat_kcache' (is exists), as it requires re-creation to update
+      - Notes: excluding: 'pg_repack' and 'pg_stat_kcache' (if exists), as they require re-creation to update
     - Recreate old pg_stat_statements and pg_stat_kcache extensions to update
       - Notes: if pg_stat_kcache is installed
     - Recreate old pg_repack extension to update